1414213/scwin2/README.md

 "Reversed": false,
 "SwipeAlongXElseY": true
 ```
-Scrolls the mouse wheel using a trackpad.&emsp;*IsWheelElseSwipe* sets whether the trackpad functions like a scroll wheel.&emsp;*Sensitivity* sets how much a swipe scrolls the mouse.&emsp;*Reversed* reverses input from swiping and increments the scroll wheel counterclockwise when set to true.&emsp;*SwipeAlongXElseY* specifies whether swipes should travel horizontally or vertically.
+Scrolls the mouse wheel using a trackpad.&ensp;*IsWheelElseSwipe* sets whether the trackpad functions like a scroll wheel.&ensp;*Sensitivity* sets how much a swipe scrolls the mouse.&ensp;*Reversed* reverses input from swiping and increments the scroll wheel counterclockwise when set to true.&ensp;*SwipeAlongXElseY* specifies whether swipes should travel horizontally or vertically.

 ### PadSlideButtonCross
 ```